ArendJan/slate/source/index.html.md

 > To authorize, send the UserId with every request:

 <aside class="notice">
 All parameters are send in the POST variable JSON.
+They are sent in the JSON format.
 </aside>
 Parameter | Default | Description
 --------- | ------- | -----------